 There’s nothing quite like the unconditional love that you receive from your pet!
 But when it comes to them leaving little smelly surprises around the house, it definitely isn’t pleasant.

 No matter how well behaved your pet is, it is inevitable that they will occasionally have accidents, especially if they are inside pets.
-It can be quite tricky to remove odor, especially when the mess has been sitting on the carpet for a period of time.
+It can be quite tricky to remove odor, especially when the mess has been sitting on the carpet or in pet bed for a period of time.